FrontendMasters/front-end-handbook/README.md

 The handbook is divided into three parts.

-Part I: The Front-End Practice
+## Part I. The Front-End Practice
----

 Part one broadly describes the practice of front-end engineering.

-Part II: Learning Front-End Development
+## Part II: Learning Front-End Development
----

 Part two identifies self-directed and direct resources for learning to become a front-end developer.

-Part III: Front-End Development Tools
+## Part III: Front-End Development Tools
----

 Part three briefly explains and identifies tools of the trade.

 ***